Antigypsyism

 DEMOCRATISATION & TRANSITION

-The collapse of the communist regime in 1989 fundamentally reshaped the position of Roma communities in the Czech Republic, creating a paradoxical environment in which formal minority protections expanded while antigypsyism intensified in practice.
+The collapse of the communist regime in 1989 fundamentally reshaped the position of Roma communities in Czechoslovakia and later in the Czech Republic, creating a paradoxical environment in which formal minority protections expanded while antigypsyism intensified in practice.
 On the one hand, targeted policies in favour of national minorities, including the Roma, began to be implemented.
 On the other hand, there was a marked rise in anti-Roma activities and hostility across parts of society.
 Political actors contributed to this environment, with figures such as Miroslav Sládek publicly expressing anti-Roma views, while at the same time a racist skinhead subculture expanded, becoming a key driver of violence against Roma communities.

 Throughout the 1990s, antigypsyism was most visibly expressed through organised and semi-organised violence, including repeated attacks on Roma individuals, families, and communities, as well as several murders.
 These acts were often accompanied by intimidation, arson, and coordinated assaults, contributing to a widespread climate of fear.
 Roma communities responded not only with anxiety but, in some cases, with forms of self-defence, reflecting the intensity of perceived threat.
 At the same time, state responses were uneven and evolving: security and judicial institutions were only gradually learning how to identify and prosecute racially motivated crimes.
 A key turning point came with measures adopted after the 1995 murder of Tibor Berki, which helped improve institutional responses, though these remained subject to criticism from human rights NGOs.
 By the early 2000s, antigypsyism had become a systemic social and security issue, shaped by the interaction between extremist subcultures, political rhetoric, and institutional limitations.